llvm/llvm-zorg/premerge/premerge-advisor.md

 premerge advisor.
 Queries and failure information uploads will go to the cluster-local premerge advisor web server.
-Periodically (eg once every thirty seconds), the web server will query the web server on the other cluster to see if there is any new data that has not been propgated back to the other side yet.
+Periodically (eg once every thirty seconds), the web server will query the web server on the other cluster to see if there is any new data that has not been propagated back to the other side yet.
 It is easy to figure out what one side is missing as Github workflow runs are numbered sequentially and git commits are also explicitly ordered.
 One side just needs to send the latest commit SHA and workflow run it has all previous data